astraut-solutions/easy-risk-register/README.md

 Easy Risk Register addresses a critical market gap where SMBs currently rely on outdated methods like Excel spreadsheets or informal processes for risk management, while enterprise-grade tools remain too complex and costly for their needs.
 The application offers:

-- **Privacy-first approach**: All data stored locally in browser storage, no server required
+- **Privacy-first approach**: Data is stored in your Supabase project (workspace-scoped with RLS); the browser stores only non-authoritative UI state plus the Supabase session token
 - **Cross-industry applicability**: Universal solution suitable for various business types
-- **Cost-effective**: Free to use with no infrastructure costs
+- **Cost-effective**: Simple architecture (Vercel + Supabase) with minimal operational overhead
 - **User-friendly**: Intuitive interface accessible to non-risk experts

 ## Real-World Use Cases